Turkey probes contractors as earthquake deaths pass 33,000

 Associated Press

-As despair bred rage at the agonizingly slow rescue efforts, the focus turned to assigning blame.
+As despair bred rage at the agonizingly slow rescues, the focus turned to assigning blame.

 Turkish Justice Minister Bekir Bozdag said 131 people were under investigation for their alleged responsibility in the construction of buildings that failed to withstand the quakes.
-While the quakes were powerful, victims, experts and people across Turkey are blaming faulty construction for multiplying the devastation.
+While the quakes were powerful, many in Turkey blame faulty construction for multiplying the devastation.

 Turkey’s construction codes meet current earthquake-engineering standards, at least on paper, but they are rarely enforced, explaining why thousands of buildings toppled over or pancaked down onto the people inside.

-The justice ministry said three people were under arrest pending trial, seven were detained and another seven were barred from leaving Turkey.

-Authorities at Istanbul Airport on Sunday detained two contractors held responsible for the destruction of several buildings in Adiyaman, the private DHA news agency and other media reported.
-The pair were reportedly on their way to Georgia.
+Two contractors held responsible for the destruction of several buildings in Adiyaman were arrested Sunday at Istanbul Airport while trying to leave the country, the private DHA news agency and other media reported.

-One of the detained contractors, Yavuz Karakus, told reporters: “My conscience is clear.
+One detained contractor, Yavuz Karakus, told reporters: “My conscience is clear.
 I built 44 buildings.
 Four of them were demolished.
 I did everything according to the rules,” DHA quoted him as saying.

-Rescuers, including crews from other countries, continued to search in hope of finding more survivors who could yet beat the increasingly long odds.
-Thermal cameras were used to probe piles of concrete and metal, while rescuers demanded silence so they could hear the voices of the trapped.
+Rescuers continued search efforts in hope of finding more survivors who could yet beat the increasingly long odds.
+Thermal cameras were used on piles of concrete and metal, while rescuers demanded silence so they could hear voices of those trapped.

 HaberTurk showed the rescue of a 6-year-old boy removed from the debris of his home in Adiyaman.
-The child was wrapped in a space blanket and put into an ambulance.
-An exhausted rescuer removed his surgical mask and took deep breaths as a group of women could be heard crying in joy.
+An exhausted rescuer removed his surgical mask and took deep breaths as a group of women cried in joy.

 Health Minister Fahrettin Koca posted a video of a young girl in a navy blue jumper who was rescued.
 “Good news at the 150th hour.
 Rescued a little while ago by crews.
 There is always hope!” he tweeted.

-Rescuers pulled out a man in Antakya, hours after hearing voices in the rubble.
-Workers said the man, who appeared to be in his late 20s or 30s, was one of nine still trapped in the building.
-But when asked whether he knew of any other survivors, he said he hadn’t heard any voices for three days.
+Rescuers in hard-hit Antakya, in Hatay province, pulled out a man from the rubble after hearing voices.
+Workers said the man, in his late 20s or 30s, was one of nine still trapped in the building.
+But when asked whether he knew of any others, he said he hadn’t heard any voices for three days.

-The man weakly waved his hand as he was passed hand to hand on a stretcher as workers applauded and chanted, “God is great!”
+He waved weakly as he was passed hand to hand on a stretcher as workers applauded and chanted, “God is great!”

-German and Turkish relief workers rescued an 88-year-old from rubble in Kirikhan, German news agency dpa reported.
-The efforts of Italian and Turkish rescuers also paid off when they found a 35-year-old man from the wreckage in the hard-hit city of Antakya.
-He appeared unscathed as he was moved by stretcher to an ambulance, private NTV television reported.
+German and Turkish workers rescued an 88-year-old in Kirikhan, German news agency dpa reported.
+Italian and Turkish rescuers found a 35-year-old man in Antakya who appeared unscathed, private NTV television reported.

 In Kahramanmaras, near the epicenter of the first quake, workers tried to reach a survivor detected by dogs beneath a now-pancaked seven-story building, NTV reported.